Railway Air Services: Postwar operations

-Railway Air Services resumed peacetime flights in early 1946, now also using their newly acquired Avro Ansons and ex-RAF Douglas DC-3 Dakotas.
-A number of ex Luftwaffe Junkers Ju 52 trimotor aircraft were used during 1946/47 before retirement and scrapping.
+Railway Air Services resumed peacetime flights in early 1946, now also using their newly acquired Avro Ansons.
+A new twice-daily scheduled service commenced on 29 July 1946, using the Ansons, which linked Croydon with Manchester Ringway and Belfast (Nutts Corner) Airport.
+Ex-RAF Douglas DC-3s became part of the fleet and they could carry more passengers, on non-stop flights from Croydon to Glasgow (Renfrew) Airport.
+Four of ex German military Junkers Ju 52 trimotor aircraft were used during 1946/47 before retirement and scrapping.

-The airline operated its Dakotas, with their higher passenger carrying capacity, on their non-stop flights from Croydon to Glasgow (Renfrew) Airport.

-A new twice-daily RAS scheduled service commenced on 29 July 1946, using the Avro Ansons, which linked linking Croydon with Manchester Ringway and Belfast (Nutts Corner) Airport.

 Nationalisation

 In August 1946, the UK government formed the British European Airways Corporation (BEA) a state-owned airline.
 The airline was given a monopoly of scheduled air services within the United Kingdom and to continental Europe.
 From 1 August 1946 RAS operated all its services on behalf of BEA until it ceased operations on 31 January 1947 with BEA acquiring the RAS aircraft, staff and routes.
 A memory does live on however.
 DH.89A Dragon Rapide G-ALXT is preserved by the Science Museum in RAS colour scheme and named 'Star of Scotia'.
 It is currently in storage at Wroughton.
+This was not a RAS aircraft, but takes its name from DH.
+89 G-AEBX which crashed near Belfast on 3rd July 1938.